-- space, capacity with painted lines, waste receptacle and regulatory signage. - Replace and relocate the park identification sign in front of parked vehicles and away from cedar trees. - Expand the playground to accommodate upgraded playground 1.5m wide. - practice standard with containment border. - pad close to the road for ease of maintenance. - mounting for best practice and better visibility. - in disrepair. - Upgrade baseball diamond lighting and utility box. - area can be left to naturalize.
+- Optimize the staging area with parking organization, enough drop-off space, capacity with painted lines, waste receptacle and regulatory signage. - Replace and relocate the park identification sign in front of parked vehicles and away from cedar trees. - Expand the playground to accommodate upgraded playground equipment for all ages, including an accessible permeable pathway 1.5m wide. - Resurface the playground with woodchips (Fibar product) as per best practice standard with containment border. - Establish a location for the portable toilet with a concrete or aggregate pad close to the road for ease of maintenance. - The dog waste bag dispenser should be removed from the tree and post mounting for best practice and better visibility. - Replace benches with a more durable product and replace donor bench in disrepair. - Upgrade baseball diamond lighting and utility box. - The risk of flooding in this area does not make formal trail infrastructure appropriate for the space, however a mowed 1m wide walking path near the creek will control pedestrian circulation while the surrounding area can be left to naturalize.